 ”Of course, when making the decision to relocate to Denmark for a few months, I had to take the risk that no one knew how the pandemic was going to develop during the next months.
-This emphasizes the importance of staying on track of the situation in the new country, as the operating environment and regulations can change surprisingly quickly."

 As there’s no ending in sight for this pandemic, the pandemic itself shouldn’t be seen as a barrier of entering new countries.
 Instead, when choosing which market to enter, doing your homework is increasingly important: Conduct a thorough market research and analyze the opportunities and threats, naturally also from the pandemic point of view.
 If the market reopening involves external parties, such as authorities and banks, be aware that things might proceed more slowly than usual or priorities might change rapidly (which might be either a good or a bad thing).